Puppascott writes about choppers and about building chopper kits.

 Apart from the ride, the lack of suspension has some drawbacks.
 Handling characteristics will suffer.
 Suspension acts to keep the tire in contact with the road.
 With no suspension the tire is more susceptible to bounce or chatter, reducing contact with the road surface when the going gets rough.

 Soft-tail is the term used to describe a motorcycle frame with an active suspension.
 Whether it’s an A-frame or swing-arm configuration the principles are the same.
 The suspension is fastened to the frame via a horizontal axle that allows it to pivot (see soft-tail Illustration).
 This type of frame is favored by those riders who prefer a smoother ride.

 Because the soft-tail utilizes an active suspension, it has the added benefit of increasing the handling capabilities of the chopper.
-Suspension lowers the amount of bounce associated with rough road, therefore keeping the tire in contact with the driving surface.
-This also reduces vibration the rider feels.
+The suspension lowers the amount of bounce associated with rough roads, therefore keeping the tire in contact with the driving surface.
+This also reduces the vibration the rider feels.

 The downside of soft-tail frames is the expense and maintenance of the additional moving parts.
 Shocks and axles must be inspected for damage and structural integrity.
 Also, consideration must be given to the mounting of the rear fender and passenger seating.
 All this correlates to added weight.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.